With all the furore Cambridge Analytica, people perhaps are overlooking the

 UML might be 20+ years old at this stage but it’s still incredibly useful -

-especially in a Micro-service world.
+especially when describing a Micro-service world.

 Drawing the diagrams themselves, with a tool like VISO or OmniGraffle, does